 PS720 - Advanced Project Laboratory

-The module is designed to give students experience of a range of advanced laboratory methods with wide application in modern Forensic Science.
-These methods will underpin their Stage 4 Forensic Analysis and Incident Management Presentation (PS717) and research project (PS740) modules.
+The module is designed to give students experience of a range of advanced laboratory methods with wide application in the Chemical Industry and modern Forensic Science.
+These methods will underpin Stage 4 research projects (PS740 and CH740) as well as advanced concepts in the Stage 4 program.

 The module will be in two sections.
 In the first section, taught in the Autumn Term, students will receive training in a range of advanced chemical and physical laboratory methods.
 This section of the module will be assessed by a report written on each experiment.
-In the second section, beginning towards the end of the Autumn term and continuing throughout the Spring Term, students will select one of the methods for an extended self-directed project.
-This will evaluate the application of the method in Forensic Science, and will include experimental measurements to establish the detection limit of the method in trace analysis.
-This section of the module will be assessed by oral presentation and written dissertation.
+In the second section, beginning towards the end of the Autumn term and continuing throughout the Spring Term, students will select a topic for an extended self-directed literature review.
+This will evaluate the available literature on a subject and allow the student to develop critical thinking.
+This section of the module will be assessed by oral presentation and a written dissertation.

 Experiments will include such as (NB this is an illustrative list):